DOSull/GISC-421/field-trip/timetable.md

 Student research talks | 3 &times; 30 min
 Trip to and around [Lake Wairarapa](https://www.openstreetmap.org/search?query=lake%20wairarapa#map=12/-41.2362/175.2377) | 1 day

-Note that pending an expected COVID announcement on Weds afternoon, the short version of the plan is: level 1 we do all three days, level 2 we do two days, level 3 we do one day.

-Tentatively, these are currently scheduled as below.

 ## Very tentative schedule
 ### Wednesday, 17 February 2021